lvlFarrukh/olx-react-clone/README.md

 This project was hosted in (olx-clone-react-2f5ec.web.app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `Project Description`

 This project is the replica of (olx.com).
 In this project I can create use first login and then they can add any product for sell.